helloflask/bootstrap-flask/docs/macros.rst

 render_pager()
 -----------------

-Render a simple pager for query pagination object create by Flask-SQLAlchemy.
+Render a simple pager for query pagination object created by Flask-SQLAlchemy.

 Example
 ~~~~~~~~